Bluzkry/airsquire/Readme.md

 ### General
 - Package Management
-- Nice UI
+- Nice UI/UX
-- Responsive

 ### Advanced
+- Responsive UI
 - GraphQL
 - Redux
 - Unit Test
 - Activities logging in backend
 - Docker
 - Frontend served on cloud (AWS/Google/Azure/AliCloud/....)
-- Mobile Web (ios/android)

 ## Tips

-- You can use this [boilerplate](https://github.com/AirGo3D/frontend-boilerplate) to bootstrap front-end project
+- You can use this [boilerplate](https://github.com/AirGo3D/frontend-boilerplate) to bootstrap front-end project, or any other ReactJS boilerplate you prefer.
-- You can use this [boilerplate](https://github.com/AirGo3D/nodejs-boilerplate) to bootstrap back-end project
+- You can use this [boilerplate](https://github.com/AirGo3D/nodejs-boilerplate) to bootstrap back-end project, or any other ExpressJS boilerplate you prefer.
 - You can find panorama images from this repo